Chemical-free grooming aid for honeybees.

 How long will a Bee Gym last?

-A Bee Gym requires minimal maintenance aside from an annual clean, and is designed to last for several years.
+A Bee Gym requires minimal maintenance aside from a periodic clean-up, and is designed to last for several years.
 As with any foreign object placed into a beehive, the bees will try to destroy it and eject it from the hive, so there will be some wear and tear.

 Does the Bee Gym fit into current Varroa control?